guiriosoficial/CargoX-Challenge/README.md

 # ![CargoX](https://raw.githubusercontent.com/riversofficial/cargox-challenge/main/src/assets/logo.png) Challenge
-This project was my challenge for an internship job at CargoX.
+This project is my challenge for a job at CargoX.
 CargoX is the largest freight marketplace in Brazil!

 ## The Challenge